Sales Summary & Analytics Guide

 - Review related documentation:

-- Sales Configuration Guide for setup questions
+- Trade Strategy Configuration Guide for setup questions

 - Contact support with: